 The magnificent oak staircase rises to the first floor, where you will find four generously proportioned bedrooms and a well-appointed family bathroom.

-The main bedroom is an enchanting room and features a dressing area and a well-appointed en-suite, which has a stunning bath within the bedroom.
-French doors open onto a balcony, which affords outstanding views out to sea.
+The main bedroom is an enchanting room and features a dressing area and a well-appointed en-suite, which has a stunning bath within the bedroom positioned to capture views of the sea.
+Double French doors open onto a balcony, which affords outstanding views out to sea.

 A gated front entrance leads to a beautifully landscaped garden with cedar wood fencing, a gravelled driveway, and well-manicured gardens.
-This leads to a veranda that belongs perfectly to this style of house.
+This leads to an oak veranda that belongs perfectly to this style of house.

 To the rear of the house there is an array of outbuildings, one of which was previously used as an art studio and is adjacent to the workshop.
 There is also a large summer house which is situated next to the swimming pool and offers a great base for garden parties.

 The pool has been stylishly decked and leads onto a several seating areas, including a mini-festival area, with a circle of hay bales set around a campfire, all making the most of the stunning sea views.
-The garden has many mature shrubs and trees alongside a small pond, barbeque area, and plenty of seating areas so one can enjoy every aspect of this extensive outside space.
+The garden has many mature apple and pear trees as well as shrubs and plants alongside a small pond, barbeque area, and plenty of seating areas so one can enjoy every aspect of this extensive outside space.

-Joy Lane is undoubtedly one of the most prestigious roads within the sought-after town of Whitstable and is situated within easy reach of this charming seaside towns bustling high street, beaches, and harbour.
-The property is approx. a fifteen minute walk to the town centre and around five minutes walk to the beach.
-The Michelin star Sportsman restaurant can also be reached walking along the beach from Whitstable to Seasalter.
+Joy Lane is undoubtedly one of the most prestigious roads within the sought-after town of Whitstable and is situated within easy reach of this charming seaside towns bustling high street, beaches and harbour.

 Canterbury has an excellent choice of educational amenities, including three comprehensive schools, three Grammar schools and a number of well-regarded junior and senior private schools.
 There are also three universities, two hospitals and two railway stations with a regular and fast service to London.